MicrosoftDocs/win32/desktop-src/NetMon2/querytable.md

 ---
-Description: The QUERYTABLE structure provides a list of the computers that are currently using Network Monitor to capture network data. ms.assetid: b701a6d5-df6d-4ee9-b008-a568a410dc14
+description: The QUERYTABLE structure provides a list of the computers that are currently using Network Monitor to capture network data. ms.assetid: b701a6d5-df6d-4ee9-b008-a568a410dc14
 title: QUERYTABLE structure (Netmon.h) ms.topic: reference